landofhere/handbook/Onboarding Documents/Welcome to Josephine.md

 ## The Basics about Josephine

-**Josephine is a values-driven company.** Hopefully you heard about this a lot during your interview process, but we take our values really seriously at Josephine and they guide the decisions we make here.
+**Josephine is a values-driven company.** Hopefully you learned a lot about this during your interview process, but we take our values  seriously at Josephine and they guide the decisions we make.
 You can read more about the [Josephine Values](https://github.com/josephine/handbook/blob/master/Josephine%20Values.md), but the short versions are:

 * Be More Human